August 6, 2015

 Try the templates and you’ll be amazed by how much time you have saved.
 Also, don’t forget to keep things professional – proofread your text or engage a skilled editor to do it for you.

-It all depends on the cause and the purpose of the program book, but people and organizations usually want to add a personal touch or simply advertise their product or service.
+It all depends on the cause and the purpose of the fundraising ad book, but people and organizations usually want to add a personal touch or simply advertise their product or service.
 Why don’t you create the space for them to do it?
 Of course, printing and distributing a program book is not cheap; therefore, the same can be said for your ad space.

 With good planning regarding the ad space placement and realistic pricing, you can earn a fair amount of money selling your ad space.
 The most important thing is to successfully sell your ad space – make advertisers see it as valuable.
 Your reach, target audience, quality of printing and design will all be crucial for making a successful deal with an advertiser.